chance2021/devopsdaydayup/007-VaultFreeIPAVagrantIAM/README.md

 ssh-keygen -Lf admin-signed-key.pub
 ssh -i ~/.ssh/admin-signed-key.pub admin@192.168.33.10
 ```
 You can now ssh to the Vagrant VM via the signed ssh key.
-You can type `whoami` to see which user account you are logging with.
+You can type `whoami` to see which user account you are logging with.</br>
+`exit` the Vagrant host and wait for 3 mins, and then you can try to login again with the same command above, you will find the permission is denied, as the SSH cert is expired

 ## 9. Client Configurations to login as non-admin user
 Now we are going to login as non-admin user.
 In FreeIPA, it is `user`.
 And in the Vagrant VM, it is `app-user`.
 We will be authenticated as `user` from FreeIPA in Vault and then create a signed ssh key to login the Vagrant VM as `app-user`.